 Germany’s 14th-century Aecht Schlenkerla brewery is the world’s preeminent producer of rauchbiers, or smoked lagers, that are aged “in the same caves that they’ve used for centuries,” says Colm Kirwan, a partner at The Jeffrey, a New York City beer bar.
 Instead of smoked malts, this golden lager gains its gentle smoldering quality from the brewery’s copper kettles and house yeast.
 The lager drinks crisp and brisk, the smoke omnipresent yet never overpowering.
 The beer “feels like history in a glass,” Kirwan says.

-Best Light: Miller Lite
+Miller Lite Lager Beer

 - Region: Wisconsin